rchepya1/Java-AWSElasticSearch_APIGateway/README.md

 API Gateway (Exposes the End Point URL) --> Lambda Function (Consumes request, queries backend and returns response) --> ElasticSearch (Where the actual data is present - Backend)

 Prerequisites:
-1. Create an Elastic Search domain in AWS. https://aws.amazon.com/elasticsearch-service/getting-started/
+1. Create an Elastic Search domain in AWS - [Documentation](https://aws.amazon.com/elasticsearch-service/getting-started/)
-2. Create a API Gateway with Lambda function in AWS and configure right mapping templates to consume the parameters. https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-lambda-integration.html Make a simple HelloWorld test to check the configurations and connectivity.
+2. Create a API Gateway with Lambda function in AWS and configure right mapping templates to consume the parameters.

+	https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-lambda-integration.html

+	Make a simple HelloWorld test to check the configurations and connectivity.
 	Update the Gateway by creating an API and a resource and configure the Method Executions like how is request consumed, integrated with Lambda and response generation.
 3. Configure the Lambda function to query on Elastic Search.